Skip navigation

 Purpose

-This procedure covers the process for administering refunds of tuition fees and tuition fee deposits.
+This procedure covers the process for administering refunds of student tuition fees.

 Procedure